 Processing and microanalytical techniques

-We are interested in, and adept at, synergistically combining and devising new multiple processing approaches for thin film/nanostructure synthesis, and exploiting multiple microanalysis techniques to capture key features of atomistic/molecular-level phenomena.
-We use combinations of CVD, PVD, directed self-assembly (from wet-chemical and vapor-phase fluxes), nanofabrication (e.g., lithography, etching), ion-irradiation, microwaves, and post-deposition annealing in vacuum/controlled gas ambients.
+We synergistically combine multiple processing approaches for thin film/nanostructure synthesis, and exploit multiple microscopy and spectroscopy techniques to capture key features of atomistic and molecular-level phenomena to reveal and manipulate structure-chemistry-property-processing relationships.
+We use CVD, PVD, self-assembly (from wet-chemical and vapor-phase fluxes), nanofabrication (e.g., lithography, etching), ion-irradiation, microwaves, and post-deposition annealing in vacuum/controlled gas ambients.
 We are particularly interested in low-energy intensity and scalable techniques.
 Our growing toolbox of microanalytical techniques include electron microscopy (conventional and high resolution TEM, diffraction, SEM), related spatially resolved X-ray and electron spectroscopy techniques, XRD, various spectroscopies (e.g., RBS, XPS, AES, SIMS, EDX, IR, UV-visible), in situ electrical measurements during deposition and annealing, four-point bend adhesion testing and electrical device testing (I-V, C-V, TVS, etc.).